broadinstitute/cromwell/docs/tutorials/Containers.md

 ### Goals

-At the end of this tutorial, you'll become familiar with container technologies and how to configure Cromwell to use these indepdently, or with job schedulers.
+At the end of this tutorial, you'll become familiar with container technologies and how to configure Cromwell to use these independently, or with job schedulers.

 We'll discuss: